CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

 ### Compliance Codes, Ethernet Type, Ethmode Type, Interface Type

-These four terms essentially mean the same thing: the type of Ethernet technology that the module implements.
+Compliance codes, Ethernet type, Ethmode type, and interface type are all terms for the type of Ethernet technology that the module implements.

-In order for the port to know the characteristics of the module that is inserted, the SFP or QSFP module EEPROMs have a standardized set of data to describe the module characteristics.
+For the port to know the characteristics of the module that is inserted, the SFP or QSFP module EEPROMs have a standardized set of data to describe the module characteristics.
 These values appear in the output of `ethtool -m <swp>`.

-The compliance codes describe the type of Ethernet technology the module implements.
-Examples include 1000Base-T, 10GBase-SR, 10GBase-CR, 40GBase-SR4 and 100GBase-CR4.
+The compliance codes describe the type of Ethernet technology the module implements, such as 1000Base-T, 10GBase-SR, 10GBase-CR, 40GBase-SR4, and 100GBase-CR4.

 The first part of the compliance code gives the full line rate speed of the technology.